Karlee Fellner, PhD

 Associate Professor, Counselling Psychology Indigenous Education, University of Calgary

 tans’i! čaŋté hówašte wíŋyaŋ pwâtimowin nitisiyihkason. miyotehiskwew nitisiyihkason.
 Karlee Fellner mônîyâw wihowin. niya neyihaw niya otipemisiwiskwew. oki! nitanikkoo katoyiis akii.

 how are you! my names are Good Hearted Woman and Sweet Pine Woman.
-I am Cree/Métis and grew up in central Alberta, about 45 minutes west of where nohkom Elizabeth Jane Pruden's scrip land was issued.
-I have lived in the Calgary region on and off since 2013, working extensively with the Siksikaitsitapi (Blackfoot speaking people) in my role as associate professor of counselling psychology & Indigenous education at the University of Calgary.
+I am Cree/Métis and a citizen of the Métis Nation of Alberta.
+I grew up in central Alberta, about 45 minutes west of where nohkom Elizabeth Jane Pruden's scrip land was issued.

 questions? contact me at: